lsst/LDM-135/index.rst

 2. (2010) several 100-node tests run at SLAC [58].
 These tests helped us
-   uncover many bottlenecks and prompted rewriting parts of our software, as well as implementing several missing features in XRootD.
+   uncover many bottlenecks and prompted rewriting parts of our software, as well as implementing several missing features in `XRootD`_.

 3. (4/2011) A 30 TB test on 150-node SLAC cluster using Qserv in
    40/100/150 node configurations, using 2 billion row Object and 32